 Woman’s role is described in Scripture,[i] which has been a guide for human behaviour down through the centuries.
 Saints and popes have written about it,[ii] teaching the meaning of Scripture for the benefit of all men and women.
 Other interested individuals have also added to the discussion about woman’s role,[iii] up until our time when feminist and other ideological positions have superseded rational, thoughtful discussion about how best to order our lives.

 In previous times woman’s role was generally understood to be that of wife and mother in the home under the authority of her husband.
-This role was viewed as the natural and God-given order of things.
+This role was viewed as part of a natural and God-given order.
 Woman was created as man’s helpmate and wives are subject to their husbands.
 Thomas Aquinas wrote in the Summa that it was right for the woman to be made from the rib of man “to signify the social union of man and woman, for the woman should neither ‘use authority over man,’ and so she was not made from his head; nor was it right for her to be subject to man’s contempt as his slave, and so she was not made from his feet.”

 In his 1869 essay The Woman Question, Catholic writer Orestes Brownson put it thusly: